Annual – April Fool’s Day

 1929 – Percy Williams, in Ottawa, equalled the world’s record of five-and-one-half seconds in the fifty-yard dash.

-1967 – Roland Michener, after serving as speaker of the House of Commons and high commissioner to India, became Canada’s twentieth governor general.
+1967 – Roland Michener, became Canada’s twentieth governor general.
+He had previously served as speaker of the House of Commons and high commissioner to India.

 1982 – In Ottawa, Queen Elizabeth signed into law Canada’s new constitution.

-1793 – The Upper Canada Gazette was published at Niagara.
+1793 – The Upper Canada Gazette published its first issue at Niagara.
 It was the first newspaper in Upper Canada.

-1816 – The new settlement of Perth in the Rideau Lake area was begun beside a small river called the Tay.
+1816 – The new settlement of Perth in the Rideau Lake area began beside a small river called the Tay.
 It comprised 840 men, 207 women and 458 children.

 1846 – A special commission was appointed to study rebellion losses in Lower Canada.